 As an Amazon Associate, I earn from qualifying purchases.
 Some recipes may contain affiliate links that earn me a small commission, at no additional cost to you.

-This is an impressive dessert that looks good and tastes even better.
+This gluten-free Italian Ricotta Cake is an impressive dessert that looks good and tastes even better.
 Full of crunchy toasted almonds, tangy candied citrus peel and small nuggets of rich chocolate, this ricotta cake will not disappoint.

-There seems to be plenty of different versions of Italian Ricotta Cake, but I like this one the best after finding this recipe in an old edition of 1991’s Australia Vogue Cookbook.
-Adapted with gluten-free ingredients and the addition of almonds and peel, I hope you will like my version.
+There are plenty of different versions of Italian Ricotta Cake, but I like this one the best after finding this recipe in an old edition of 1991’s Australia Vogue Cookbook.
+I hope you will like my version by adapting gluten-free ingredients and the addition of almonds and peel,

 The pastry is not solely a pie crust nor a cake, it’s a bit of both!
 You’ll have to make it to understand what I mean.
 It holds the ricotta filling beautifully and transforms the cake into a wonderful dessert.